skrusche63/spark-arules/README.md

 ![Association Rules in Relational Databases](https://raw.githubusercontent.com/skrusche63/spark-arules/master/images/association-rules.png)

-Discovering hidden relations in multiple large-scale database tables even across databases is an emerging data management task.
+Discovering hidden relations in multiple large-scale tables even across databases is an emerging data management task.
 Database structures are usually pre-defined and reflect the information requirements that were valid when the respective system was built.
 In other words, tables and their relations specify a more or less decaying data perspective.
 And, real-world data often have valuable associations that were simply out of scope when the respective data model was built.

 Association Rule Mining in relational database tables is an appropriate means to detect overlooked data relations and thereby helps to make data management or adaptive to the data reality.